aiirononeko/worker-go/README.md

 > 環境変数 `JWT_PRIVATE_KEY` / `JWT_PUBLIC_KEY` を `wrangler secret` で登録して下さい。

 1. **Prerequisites** (Go ≥ 1.23, wrangler ≥ 4, sqlc, …)
-2. `npx wrangler d1 create bulktrack-db`
+2. `npx wrangler d1 create bulktrack-db` (if not already created)
-3. `npx wrangler d1 migrations apply bulktrack-db --local`
+3. `npx wrangler d1 migrations apply bulktrack-db --local` (or apply schema directly)
 4. `sqlc generate -f internal/infrastructure/persistence/d1/sqlc.yaml`
-5. `npm start`
+5. `npm start` (runs `wrangler dev`)

 ---

-## 🪵 Logging Strategy (PoC Phase)
+## 🪵 Logging Strategy

-- **Goal**: Facilitate error investigation during the Proof of Concept phase.
-- **Approach**: Utilize the standard Go `log` package (`log.Printf`, etc.).
+- **Approach**: Utilizes Go's standard library `log/slog` for structured JSON logging throughout the application.
+- **Middleware**: A dedicated logging middleware (`internal/interface/http/middleware/logging.go`) is employed to:
+    - Generate a unique `request_id` for each incoming HTTP request.
+    - Create a request-scoped `slog.Logger` instance enriched with initial request attributes (request ID, method, path, user-agent, client address).
+    - Inject this request-scoped logger into the request `context`.
+    - Log the final outcome of the request (status code, duration, user ID if available from auth middleware) using the request-scoped logger.
+- **Application Logging**: All application layers (handlers, commands, queries, repositories) retrieve the request-scoped logger from the context (`middleware.LoggerFromContext(ctx)`) and use it for logging.
+    - This ensures logs related to the same request share the same `request_id` and other contextual attributes, facilitating tracing and debugging.
+    - Errors are logged with structured details, often including the original error message using `slog.Any("error", err)` or similar.
-    - Logs are automatically directed to Cloudflare Workers' logging system (`wrangler tail`).
+- **Output**: Logs are directed to standard output and automatically captured by Cloudflare Workers' logging system (viewable with `wrangler tail`).
-    - Focus on logging detailed error information (operation, relevant IDs, error messages) primarily within service and repository layers where errors occur.
-    - Minimal INFO level logging for key process steps (e.g., request handling start/end, successful operations).
-- **Current Implementation**:
-    - Logging middleware (`internal/interface/http/middleware/logging.go`) records basic HTTP request/response info (method, path, status, duration, user-agent).
-    - Key handlers, services, and repositories include `log.Printf` calls for errors and significant events.
-- **Future Considerations**: Introduce structured logging (e.g., `slog`) and context-based tracing (request IDs) as the application complexity grows.
+- **Error Handling Context**: Alongside logging, a set of custom error types defined in `internal/app/apperror` are used to propagate specific error conditions (e.g., `ErrNotFound`, `ErrUnauthorized`, `ErrBadRequest`, `ErrInternal`) from the application and infrastructure layers to the HTTP handlers, enabling consistent error responses.

 ---